keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [Mutations can help us draw a phylogenetic tree](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&c=gt-nuc_23731&d=tree&f_region=Africa&label=clade:20B&m=div&p=full)

-* Mutations can occur every time the 30'000-nucleotides-long RNA genome is copied.
+* Mutations can occur every time the 30,000-nucleotides-long RNA genome is copied.
 As the mutated genome can be further spread in the population, mutations will accumulate over time during a pandemic.

 * Similarly to how our DNA genome and that of our parents and siblings are alike, virus genomes that largely contain the same mutations are more closely related than those containing many distinct ones.

 * The example shows viral genomes isolated in Africa.
-Remember, whenever we see a new branch (here seen in yellow) emerging from a vertical line (here seen in blue), it means a mutation have occurred.
+Remember, whenever we see a new branch (here shown in yellow) emerging from a vertical line (here shown in blue), it means a mutation has occurred.
 Hoover your mouse over the branch to see which nucleotide of the code has mutated.

 * We see that the genomes UG008 and UG014 from Uganda are closer relatives to each other than to 1565_S13 from Ghana.
-We can now speculate that the mutation that gave rise to the branch where UG008 and UG014 belongs have emerged in Uganda.
+We can now speculate that the mutation that gave rise to the branch where UG008 and UG014 belongs has emerged in Uganda.

 * However, it is also possible that this mutation has emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.